GDSC-MPSTME-Shirpur/C-Programming-Study-Jam/README.md

 ## Algorithms
 - Algorithm is a sequence of steps used to complete the task . or
-- Algorithm is just a detailed sequence of simple steps that are needed to solve a problem
-<b>Algorithm must satisfy following criteria or following properties or characteristics of algorithm</b>
+- Algorithm is just a detailed sequence of simple steps that are needed to solve a problem Algorithm must satisfy following criteria or following properties or characteristics of algorithm
 <br> a.
 It must be finite (algorithm must terminate)
 <br> b.
 It must be unambiguous ( Definiteness)
 <br> c.
 It must be executable (Non- intuitiveness)
 <br> d.
 It must have 0 or more input (input)
 <br> e.
 It must have 1 or more output (output)
 <br> f.
 It should be general so that it can solve any problem of a particular type for which it is
 constructed (completeness/ generally )
 <br> g.
 For every input instance it halts with correct output (correct)
 Conventions used in writing Algorithm:
 1. Name of algorithm:
 <br>  o   Every algorithm is given a name which reflects the task performed by it.
 2. Introductory comments:
 <br>  o   The task performed by algorithm is described briefly any assumption made by algorithm are
 mentioned along with variable used and data types
 3. Steps :
 <br>  o   Any algorithm is made up of sequence of numbered steps.
 Each step is proceeded by a brief
 comment describing its function
 4. Comments are included within the body of step by enclosing them in parentheses.